mergehez/vscode-json-file-synchronizer/README.md

 ## Install

 You can install it in VSCode Extension panel by searching "Json File Synchronizer" or from here: https://marketplace.visualstudio.com/items?itemName=MergeSoft.arg-json-file-synchronizer

+### Features to be implemented

+- Exporting as CSV, XML, JSON...
+- Copying row or column (only cell can be copied currently)
+- Support for nested json
+- Support for arb files

 ## Requirements